illsk1lls/ZipRipper/README.md

 *ZIP, RAR, 7z, and PDF filetypes are supported

-*Offline Mode can be enabled by putting .zr-offline.txt (from the .resources folder) in the same folder<br>
+*Offline Mode can be enabled by putting zr-offline.txt (from the .resources folder) in the same folder<br>
 as the script.